 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Are you looking for a property to purchase in NYC?
-Then you probably hope that the real estate agent selling the property is honest and fair when it comes to communicating.
+Then you probably hope the real estate agent selling the property communicates honestly and fairly.
 But they can also try to do things to help drive the price up or to get an offer in as quickly as possible.
-So we’re here to clear up one thing.
-Whether or not realtors in NYC can lie about having multiple offers.
+So we’re here to clear up one thing whether or not realtors in NYC can lie about having multiple offers.

-Another reason for realtors to lie on a property is to get a higher bid out of buyers.
-This will earn realors a higher commission.
+Another reason realtors lie on a property is to get a higher bid out of buyers, earning realtors a higher commission.
 The real estate agent’s main advantage is that the seller will accept a higher offer.

 Now that you know why a realtor would lie about buyer interest in a home, the next step is to figure out if they can.

-A realtor may decide to exaggerate the truth about how many offers they’ve received or how much interest there’s been in a home.
-There aren’t any laws that effectively prevent them from doing so.
-It’s more of a morality issue than a legal issue in most cases.
-However, laws aren’t the only things in NYC that govern realtors and their behavior.
-They may also follow other regulations from their local MLS and or the NAR.
+A realtor may exaggerate the truth about how many offers they’ve received or how much interest there’s been in a home.
+No laws effectively prevent them from doing so, and it’s more of a morality issue than a legal one.

-As alluded to above, realtors in NYC may also have stricter regulations to abide by than just legal ones.
-If the agent is a member of the New York Association of Realtors, they have to follow the Association’s regulations and the Realtor Code of Ethics.
+As alluded to above, realtors in NYC may also have stricter regulations than just legal ones to abide by.
+If the agent is a New York Association of Realtors member, they must follow the Association’s regulations and the Realtor Code of Ethics.
 Specifically, the issue of lying to buyers does come back up, as expected, in the Realtor Code of Ethics.

 The Realtor Code of Ethics states that agents must disclose offers on the property to any other broker seeking cooperation.
 Realtors cannot lie to or hide information from another broker who is requesting information in an attempt to cooperate on the sale.
-This alone is why it’s usually a good idea to employ a realtor of your own, as they ethically have to be honest with one another.
+This alone is why it’s usually a good idea to employ a realtor, as they ethically have to be honest with one another.

 As alluded to above, agents are ethically obligated to disclose the offer information on a property if the seller has authorized it.
 So if they have, and you ask for the information, the agent should tell you the truth.
-But keep in mind that realtors who will lie in the first place may not follow the Code of Ethics in the end.
+But remember that realtors who will lie in the first place may not follow the Code of Ethics.
 So even though they should disclose truthful information, they may not do so.

 Getting attached to a specific property is a dream for the listing agent trying to make a sale.
-As soon as you let them know how much you love it, they will know they’ve got you.
-Once your love for the property blinds you, the agent can embellish about all the interest they’ve earned and how there are multiple offers on the home, and you might happily put in a higher bid right away to make sure you get it.
+They will know they’ve got you as soon as you tell them how much you love it.
+Once your love for the property blinds you, the agent can embellish all the interest they’ve earned and how there are multiple offers on the home, and you might happily put in a higher bid right away to ensure you get it.

 Don’t let the listing agent know how much you love a single property, or you might end up paying more than you had to.